 Do Not Judge – Anonymous

-If you’re coping with the loss of a child, it’s natural reflect on what could have been.
-Do Not Judge encourages us to avoid dwelling on what could have been and to instead focus on the experiences we did have.
+If you’re struggling with the loss of a child, it’s natural to reflect on what could have been.
+Do Not Judge is a poem about the loss of a child that encourages us to avoid dwelling on what could have been.
+Instead, it focuses on the importance of experiences we did have and the happy memories we can keep.

 “Do not judge a biography by its length,